1.1 In this Addendum, the following terms will have the meanings set out below:

 10. Data Transfers

 10.1.
 Samsara may transfer Customer Personal Data to any country or territory, as reasonably necessary for the provision of the Services, consistent with this Addendum.
-Samsara is certified under the E.U.-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
-To the extent that provision of Services under the Agreement involves a transfer of Customer Personal Data from Customer in the EU/EEA/Switzerland to Samsara in a location outside of the EU/EEA/Switzerland that has not been deemed by the European Commission to provide an adequate level of data protection, the Privacy Shield Framework(s) will be the lawful transfer mechanism for Customer Personal Data.
-To the extent the transfer mechanism identified in this Section does not apply to such transfer, is invalidated and/or Samsara is no longer self-certified to the Privacy Shield Framework, Samsara agrees to abide by and process Customer Personal Data in compliance with the Standard Contractual Clauses (controller to processor) promulgated by the EU Commission Decision 2010/87/EU (“EU Model Clauses”) attached as Appendix C (including the appendices attached thereto), and subject to the interpretations set forth in Annex C, and for these purposes Samsara agrees that it is a "data importer" and Customer and/or its Affiliates, as applicable is/are the "data exporter" under the EU Model Clauses (notwithstanding that Customer and/or its Affiliates may be an entity or entities located outside of the EEA).
+To the extent the provision of Services under the Agreement involves a transfer of Customer Personal Data from a Customer in the European Union or the United Kingdom to a location that has not been deemed to provide an adequate level of data protection under the GDPR, Samsara agrees to abide by and process Customer Personal Data in compliance with the Standard Contractual Clauses (controller to processor) promulgated by the EU Commission Decision 2010/87/EU (“EU Model Clauses”) attached as Appendix C (including the appendices attached thereto), and subject to the interpretations set forth in Annex C. For such purposes, Samsara agrees that it is a "data importer" and Customer and/or its Affiliates, as applicable is/are the "data exporter" under the EU Model Clauses (notwithstanding that Customer and/or its Affiliates may be an entity or entities located outside of the European Union/Switzerland/the UK (as applicable).
+Please note that Samsara also remains certified under the E.U.-U.S. and Swiss-U.S. Privacy Shield Frameworks.

 11. Retrieval and Deletion of Customer Personal Data